tiepdotme/drawers-1/README.md

 ### Copyright
 The content of this project itself, all illustrations & design works are © Yves JPL Capelle / [alternatyves outc.](https://alternatyves.com) / SOFAM.
 The underlying source code used to format and display that content (the theme) is available as open source under the terms the [MIT License](https://opensource.org/licenses/MIT).
+If you want to use this version of [Athena](https://github.com/broccolini/athena) with said modifications, please remove the posts and illustrations content.

 <a href="https://www.buymeacoffee.com/alternatyves/" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>